Want to know what do you need to make an extra $8,885 per month with Amazon Affiliate Sites? Keep reading…

 - Zach and Robert Halpern, who are working and earning 5-10k per month with Amazon sites.

 Zach Gray is my special invitee today, and he started working on Amazon Affiliate Sites around a year ago.
+You can check a few examples of Affiliate Websites here.
 It all started when he bought a website from Flippa and looks like there’s nothing that could stop him to make a great living with the Amazon Associates program.

 I contacted him and decided to make him a small interview to know how he’s developed this business so fast and what’s working at this moment.